George Washington University's Counting for Dollars 2020

 implications for public policy.

 - Distribution of Funding from 55 Large Census-guided Programs by State.
-This section links to handouts describing the FY2016 distribution by state of $883.1 billion from 55 large federal expenditure programs based on data derived from the 2010 Census.
+This section links to handouts, including a factsheet for Georgia, describing the FY2016 distribution by state of $883.1 billion from 55 large federal expenditure programs based on data derived from the 2010 Census.